+“Everyone handles positive and negative stress differently.
+And yes, for some, positive stress can lead to a negative response to stress, depending on the situation.”
+As Jessica Harris, LCPC, LPC explains.
 A healthy move is only to check the situation once a day.
 Do not bookmark a page or download an app that allows you to view the trading scene 24/7.
 Seek new hobbies and attend to your businesses too.
 Anything that will get your mind off stocks will do you right.

 Hopefully, these tips can help you eliminate stress caused by the stock market.
 Cheers!